-Today we are starting to discuss slow fashion and offer you some pointers on how to start the slow journey for yourself, right now.
+Today we are discussing slow fashion and offering some pointers on how to begin the slow journey for yourself, right now.
+Starting with the 30 wears challenge.
 The good news is we are on the journey with you every step of the way and so are many others.
-So you are definitely not alone in this learning process.
+So you are definitely not alone in this process.
 Yay.

 We know how hard it is to make a conscious effort to slow down our buying habits.
-We are all surrounded by advertisements on a daily basis specifically designed to make us want more, even if we don’t need it.
+We are surrounded by advertisements on a daily basis specifically designed to make us want more, even if we don’t need it.
 The slow fashion movement is about resisting these overly tempting traps, ending our fast fashion habits and making the most out of our clothes.
 Most importantly choosing our clothes for love over lust and quality over quantity.
-Within this article, we are featuring some of our most loved clothes, as always photographed by Josh.
+Within this article, we are featuring some of our most loved clothes, worn way more than 30 times.

-So I just want to clarify this is not about quitting shopping altogether, the opposite, it is about valuing each piece we buy as much as possible and wearing it with pride until your heart’s content.
+I just want to clarify this is not about quitting shopping altogether, the opposite, it is about valuing each piece we buy as much as possible and wearing it with pride.
 We think this is a much healthier way of shopping, not just for your own sanity and bank balance, but for our lovely planet.

 Personally, outfit repeating has always given me much enjoyment, maybe I am weird but it is true.
 From a young age I remember, after finding an outfit I loved, my Mum always having to force me out of them (to her despair).
 It has taken me a while to realise I still have a similar mindset, the idea of fast fashion has never overly appealed to that part of me, and it feels good to finally accept it.

-A really easy way to start embracing slow fashion is through the #30wears campaign, this is such an easily adaptable concept and will help us all become more conscious consumers.
+A really easy way to start embracing slow fashion is through the 30 wears challenge.
+This is such an easily adaptable concept and will help us all become more conscious consumers.
 Started by Livia Firth and Lucy Siegle, two experts in the field of ethical and sustainable fashion.
-The sole purpose is to ask ourselves the question before we make it to the check out…would you wear this 30 times?
+The sole purpose is to ask ourselves the question before we make it to the checkout…would I wear this 30 times?
 If the answer is no, then put it down, don’t buy it.

-The 30 wears campaign asks us to look at clothes a little more objectively, getting us all out of the habit of seeing clothes as a disposable commodity, and helping us to gain the full potential from our purchases.
+The 30 wears challenge asks us to look at clothes a little more objectively.
+Getting us all out of the habit of seeing clothes as a disposable commodity, and helping us to gain the full potential from our purchases.
 This will also help ensure that our hard earned money is well spent on clothes that will enrich our lives.
 Livia Firth wants us to “re-engage with the clothes we wear, thinking of them as investments rather than disposable easy come, easy go pieces.”